without Internet Explorer,

-This band of Germans rose from the ashes to capture the quintessence of progressive, highly technical death metal music.
-While Necrophagist were considered the band that was unique in this respect, Obscura did them one better, partially because virtuosos Christian Muenzner and Hannes Grossman both left Necrophagist and ended up joining this band.
-Omnivium takes enormous influences from both technical/progressive as well as neoclassical music and the result is one of the most seriously complex, ambitious metal albums to date.
+This band of German/Dutch virtuosos rose from the ashes to capture the quintessence of progressive death metal music.
+Previously, Necrophagist were considered the band that was unique in this respect and after the release of this record I believe Obscura did them one better.
+This is in part because of the unfortunate departure dynamic Christian Muenzner and Hannes Grossman, who both left Necrophagist and ended up joining Steffen Kummerer and his ventures into death metal.
+Omnivium takes enormous influences from both technical/progressive as well as neoclassical music and the result is one of the most intimidatingly complex, ambitious metal albums in the history of the genre.

-A warning to any prospective listeners - you have to give this album several chances.
-Multi-layered guitar parts and odd-time signatures as well as some of the most virtuoso guitar solos you'll ever hear, this record is full of tricks.
-Unlike many bands, Obscura are not shy about revealing their influences, with "Ocean Gateways" being a very good example of a Morbid Angel-style track and "Primal Dawn" taking a thing or two from Emperor/Ihsahn, and of course you have the counterpoint influences from Sebastian Bach.
+A warning to any prospective listeners - you must give this album several chances.
+Multi-layered guitar parts, odd-time signatures as well as searing shred guitar, this record is full of tricks.
+Unlike many bands, Obscura are not shy about revealing their influences, with tracks such as "Ocean Gateways" being a very good example of a Morbid Angel-style track and "Primal Dawn" taking a thing or two from Emperor/Ihsahn, and of course you have the counterpoint influences from Sebastian Bach.
+Not to mention of course, the core of their sound is ultimately Death/Necrophagist derived.

-Also, this album is quite different from Cosmogenesis, a change that, for me, is quite welcome.
+In terms of songwriting, this album is also quite different from Cosmogenesis, a change that, for me, is quite welcome.
 The blast beats and rapid fire palm-muted riffs have not disappeared; for the most part the band sticks to about 50% of its formula from Cosmogenesis, however the riffs and melodies are incredibly 'epic', a sound consistent with the theme of the album.
-This is, after all, inspired by Friedrich Schelling's work, whom Kummerer cites as being a big influence for this album, so you could see how Omnivium is an attempt to capture this grandiose, deeply intelligent conceptual basis into an album and fuse it with the music and lyrics.
+This is, after all, inspired by Friedrich Schelling's work, whom Kummerer cites as being a big influence for this album, so you could see how Omnivium is an attempt to capture this grandiose, conceptual basis into an album and fuse it with the music and lyrics.
 In addition, the cheesy Cynic vocal lines have disappeared, which is a very good thing.